 Pizza East – Last stop.
 Dessert, please!

-Because of the name of the place we thought that we are going to eat pizza and we all were like ”pizza? after all this food? we can not make it.”.
+Because of the name of the place we thought that we are going to eat pizza and we were all like ”pizza?
+After all this food?
+We can’t make it.”.
 But it was not pizza it was the cherry on the cake aka the dessert.

 Because this was our last stop we were able to spend here more time.
 I left earlier because I wanted to go on the alternative tour of London but it’s nice to stay for a while and get to know the others even more.

-We’ve had a traditional English tea with a salted caramel tart.
+We’ve had a traditional English tea with chocolate and a salted caramel tart.

 The tart was really salty but I liked the combination with the whipped cream.

-The guide on my tour was Madi, a lovely, knowledgeable and smiley girl.
-She was very sweet, always checking on everyone and very communicative.
-During the tour, she was always telling us more about the place itself, history of the area and trying to get to know more about everybody.
+The guide on my tour was Madi, a lovely, knowledgeable, and smiley girl.
+She was very sweet, always checking on everyone, and very communicative.
+During the tour, she was always telling us more about the place itself, the history of the area, and trying to get to know more about everybody.

 If you decide to take the tour and she happens to be your guide, I can guarantee you that you will have a wonderful time with her, eating your way around London.

-At one moment during the tour, one boy of the group asked me how did I end up on the tour.
+At one moment during the tour, one boy in the group asked me how did I end up on the tour.
 All of the other people were Americans.
 He told me that he thought that this is maybe one of those tours that only the stupid Americans go to.
-Hmm, I don’t know, I guess that it just happened like this and I don’t think that Americanscans are the only people going on the tour, not at all.
+Hmm, I don’t know, I guess that it just happened like this, and I don’t think that Americans are the only people going on the tour, not at all.

-I enjoyed the tour and had a very nice time on it. (and I love to eat).
+I enjoyed the tour and had a very nice time on it (and I love to eat).
 I think the East End Food Tour deserves to be on any food lover bucket list for London.

-The tour, though, it’s not very budget friendly.
+The tour, though, it’s not very budget-friendly.
 However, if you can afford it, it is a very pleasant experience, I assure you.
 Plus, you can always save money with the London Pass – on other things around the city, of course, the tour is not included in it.